tsurdilo/temporal-patient-onboarding/README.md

 In this demo we show off a patient onboarding workflow.
 It's main purpose is to:
 * Show how to get up and running with Temporal
-* Show how to easily add retry logic to your workflows
+* Show how to easily add retry logic to your workflows using Temporal
-* Show how to easily add compensation logic to your workflows
+* Show how to easily add compensation logic to your workflows using Temporal
 * Show how you can add resiliency to your applications using Temporal

 The demo is composed of three modules: